If Artificial General Intelligence has an okay outcome, what will be the reason?

 Sort by:

-@EliezerYudkowsky People will be arguing which one of these outcomes has occurred after supposed AGI in invented, which will be at a time when none of the outcomes has actually occurred because what we have is not exactly AGI and is not exactly aligned either.
+@EliezerYudkowsky People will be arguing which one of these outcomes has occurred after supposed AGI is invented, which will be at a time when none of the outcomes has actually occurred because what we have is not exactly AGI and is not exactly aligned either.
 People will think wrongly that the critical window has passed and that the threat was overblown.

 @Krantz want to exit our positions here? i put up a limit right next to market price. you should probably use that money on things that resolve sooner!